 Orbitz is a U.S. company that operates a web site used to research, plan and book travel.
 It is headquartered in Chicago, Illinois.
 Late 2015 competitor Expedia acquired them for $1.3 billion.

 “A lot of people in marketing want image.
 I want a brand that drives business.”
 So said Randy Susan Wagner, CMO of Orbitz, with the kind of frank focus that characterizes many of the strategic changes she brought to the online travel site since assuming her post in May 2005 (until 2008).
 Under Wagner's tutelage, Orbitz won the loyalty of travelers (her Ph.D. in educational psychology was no doubt useful to this end).
 For example, Orbitz.com went out of its way to personalize its services for highly specific consumer profiles - such as mothers with children, or members of the LGBT community.
 However, she was not the initiator of this market approach.

-In 2002 Orbitz had already launched gayorbitz.com, an extensive section of their website, dedicated to LGBT travel.
+In 2002 Orbitz had already launched gayorbitz.com (no longer in use), an extensive section of their website, dedicated to LGBT travel.
 The site offered a slew of LGBT-friendly destinations worldwide, contributed to LGBT charities, and, as always, offers its low price assurance.
 Perhaps most importantly, it features a gay and lesbian travel blog, filled with ideas for gay travelers, and caters its offerings to gay men, lesbians, and LGBT families.
 Only the blog has survived.